oliverphan/GameCentre/Phase2/Meeting-Notes/nov-20.md

 + Savhanna created Board and "Piece" abstract class for the Tiles in Sliding Tiles and Cards in Memory game
  + Reasoning: SlidingTile & Memory game have similar components in Board and definition of the Cards and Tiles used to play the game
++ Updated README to reflect multiple accounts being used for Git

 #### Tasks in motion
 + Oliver & Savhanna on matching Tiles